senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 With my new found knowledge I get to work *making life take the lemons back*!

-Some helper functions to make life a bit more simple:
+Some helper functions to make life a bit a little less complicated:

 ```python
 def jmp_rel32(src: int, dst: int) -> bytes: